 - One letter of recommendation from a professor or academic advisor.
 This letter should be from someone qualified to report on your proficiency in English (if English is not your first language) and your overall academic performance.

-- Official English proficiency score report Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if English is not your native language.
+- Official English proficiency score report if English is not your first language.

 - Evidence of sufficient financial resources to support your expenses while at Mount Holyoke.